win-ngs/star-windows-build/README.md

 Community Windows build of the STAR RNA-seq aligner.

-This repository provides a STAR build that runs in a Windows environment.
+This repository provides a STAR build that runs on Windows.
-The release archive includes `STAR.exe`, `STARlong.exe`, and the MSYS2-MSYS
-runtime DLLs required to run them outside MSYS2, so Windows users can use STAR without building it from source.
+The release archive includes `STAR.exe`, `STARlong.exe`, and all required MSYS2-MSYS runtime DLLs, so Windows users can use STAR without building it from source.

 This is **not an official STAR release**.